A practical guide to Zendesk conversational CRM

 What is Zendesk conversational CRM?

 This approach is meant to give support agents and sales reps the full backstory on every customer, using context from every touchpoint to make the next interaction better.
-Zendesk makes a pretty good case for it: happier customers, more efficient agents, and a service team that actually helps the business grow.
+Zendesk makes a great case for it: happier customers, more efficient agents, and a service team that actually helps the business grow.

 Key features of Zendesk conversational CRM